adobe/coral-spectrum/README.md

 * `grunt` - builds CoralUI without building each dependency.
 * `grunt clean` - cleans the build
 * `grunt full` - full build of the module.
-Every dependency is also build (should not be required when ).
+Every dependency is also build (should not be required when using released dependencies).

 ### Questions?